-- From birth to death, a person has the capacity for civil law; - Natural persons are all equal;

-- Adulthood begins at 18-years-old and adults have full capacity for civil conduct and can independently perform juristic acts; - Everyone below 18 years of age is defined as a minor. - Civil juristic acts can be performed without limitation by: - Adults who are fully accountable of their own conduct, and - Minors over 16 whose main source of income is their own job. - Civil juristic acts can be performed under legal guardianship from the age of 8.
-Purely beneficial acts that are compatible with age and intelligence can also be performed without guardian; - A minor under 8 has no capacity for civil conduct and shall be represented by the legal agent, and - Additional interesting regulations that you should read up on if you are interested: - Sequence of legal guardianships for minors or people that require a guardian but do not have one assigned, and - o Criteria for disqualification of a guardian.
+- From birth to death, a person has the capacity for civil law - Natural persons are all equal - Adulty begins with 18 year and adults have full capacity for civil conduct and can independently perform juristic acts.
+Everyone below 18 years is defined as a minor. - Civil juristic acts can be performed without limitation by - Adults who are fully accountable of their own conduct - Minors over 16 whose main source of income is his own job. - Civil juristic acts can be performed under legal guardianship from the age of 8.
+Purely beneficial acts that are compatible with his age and intelligence can also be performed without guardian. - A minor under 8 has no capacity for civil conduct and shall be represented by the legal agent. - Additional interesting regulations that you should read up if you are interested: - Sequence of legal guardianships for minors or people that require a guardian but do not have one assigned - Criteria for disqualification of a guardian